yashksaini-coder/Zomato-Data-Analysis/README.md

 ## Acknowledgements

-We would like to express our gratitude to Cognifyz Technologies for providing us with the opportunity to work on this exciting project.
-We are grateful for the guidance and support provided by the team throughout the internship journey.

-Thank you for visiting our repository!
-We hope you enjoy exploring the world of restaurant data analysis with us.
+I would like to express my gratitude to Cognifyz Technologies for providing me with the opportunity to work on this exciting project.
+Thank you for visiting my repository!
+I hope you love this interactive restaurant data analysis dashboard.

 Happy Coding!